 Even though this method of communicating change management worked for the insurance company, it’s not entirely realistic—or legal—that companies, and school districts can provide an open bar to their staff anytime they want to communicate a big or small change.
-There needs to be a communication strategy.
+Placing a high importance of communication in schools—and the communication of change, is crucial, and needs to have a well thought out strategy.

 There are five outcomes that an individual needs to achieve for the change to be successful.
 In order for someone to achieve these five outcomes, the change needs to be communicated effectively.
 There is an acronym to help remember what people need to change:

 Desire to participate or support the change

 If we follow these five school leaders tips for improving communication, we can help our families, and school communities achieve change because they will have all the information for ADKAR (awareness, desire, knowledge, ability, and reinforcement).

 Build your argument